Learn Chinese, Math, English ELA online with WuKong Education!

 Book A Free Trial Class Now

-Blog / Education News / Chinese Education / Colors in Chinese: Vocabulary, Pronunciation & Cultural Meanings
+Blog / Education News / Chinese Education / Mandarin Colors: 2026 Guide for Learners(50+ examples & game)

 YouTube player

-Mastering colors in Chinese starts with the fundamentals.
-Most color words end with 色 (sè), meaning “color.”
-Colors typically come before the noun, often followed by 的 (de) when describing objects.
+To learn colors in Chinese effectively, start with the basics.
+Most color terms end with 色 (sè), which literally means “color.”
+When describing objects, color words usually come before the noun and are often followed by 的 (de).

 Learn authentic Chinese from those who live and breathe the culture.